jekkilekki/plugin-jkl-timezones/readme.txt

 `Tokyo` (which is located in the same timezone).

 = Why doesn't the Sidebar Widget also show up on a Page using the shortcode? =
-Simple: it's best to not allow TWO separate instances of the Timezone Calculator to run on the same page.
+Simple: it's best to not allow TWO separate instances of the Timezone Converter to run on the same page.
 It's overkill.
 You only need one per page.
 The same is true for multiple shortcodes on one page.
-Only ONE instance of the Timezone Calculator should be used on any one Page.
+Only ONE instance of the Timezone Converter should be used on any one Page.

-= Why does my Page reload every time I click the Timezone Calculator buttons? = There is currently no AJAX functionality implemented by this plugin to maintain the state of the Page and dynamically calculate and show the answer without a reload.
+= Why does my Page reload every time I click the Timezone Converter buttons? = There is currently no AJAX functionality implemented by this plugin to maintain the state of the Page and dynamically calculate and show the answer without a reload.
 This is a planned feature for an upcoming release.

-= Why do some of the Timezone Calculator fields appear out of place? = For the most part, it depends on how your Theme styles those elements.
+= Why do some of the Timezone Converter fields appear out of place? = For the most part, it depends on how your Theme styles those elements.
 I did my best to style the form very simply and plainly, but some elements may appear out of place in your installation due to your Theme's default styles.
 In order to fix